 Financial analysis is the examination of financial information to reach business decisions.
-This analysis typically results in the reallocation of resources to or from a business or a specific internal operation.
+This analysis typically involves an examination of both historical and projected profitability, cash flows, and risk.
+It may result in the reallocation of resources to or from a business or a specific internal operation.
 This type of analysis applies particularly well to the following situations:

 The key source of information for financial analysis is the financial statements of a business.
 The financial analyst uses these documents to derive ratios, create trend lines, and conduct comparisons against similar information for comparable firms.

 The outcome of financial analysis may be any of these decisions:

 Whether to invest in a business, and at what price per share.

 Whether to lend money to a business, and if so, what terms to offer.